 Step One: Paint the inside and outside of the boxes with acrylic paint.
 I chose a color of paint that coordinated with each scrapbook paper I planned to use.
 Give the boxes two coats of paint to get a nice solid color.
 I was running out of green paint so I didn’t do two coats in the center of my large box since each side would be covered up with scrapbook paper.

 Step Two: Measure your boxes and cut scrapbook paper into squares that will fit the sides of each box.
-A couple of my wooden boxes did not measure the same on each side as I expected.
+A couple of my wooden boxes did not measure the same on each side.
 To make sure the paper fit perfectly on each side, I numbered the sides of the boxes and paper squares so I could match them up and everything would fit perfectly.

 Step Three: Glue the paper squares to the sides of the boxes